Irish Demise Imperial Stout

 6. After 5 minutes, remove the pot from the heat.
 Both sacks of Mt.
 Hood hops will remain in, throughout the duration of fermentation.

-7. Fill your fermenter with cold water to mark 1 on the back.
+7. Fill your fermenter with cold water to the mark 1 on the back.
 If using any other fermenter this would be approximately 1 gallon of water.

 8. Pour the wort, including the hop sacks into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
 (If you have a different fermenter top it off with cold water to the 8.5-liter mark).